 Australian Government Longitudinal Data Review

-The NCLD is leading a review of national longitudinal datasets and has established a Review Steering Committee which is made up of senior government officials and their academic equivalents.
+The NCLD is leading a review of national longitudinal data architecture and has established a Review Steering Committee which is made up of senior government officials and their academic equivalents.

 The Committee held its inaugural meeting in early December 2015, building on the outcomes of a longitudinal data workshop held in July that involved senior officers from across different portfolios and senior academics involved in longitudinal research.
 A detailed workshop summary [ADD LINK] is available for download.